What to Expect Living On Campus

 First Year Fellows (FYFs) are upperclassmen student leaders living in first-year communities who build relationships with and support students as they transition into the college experience.
 FYFs develop and implement academic and personal development initiatives and programs for their residents throughout the year.
 FYFs, who report to the Office of Academic Enhancement, also work closely with the RAs to build a community that supports living and learning.

-Safety & Security
+Safety and Security

-In addition to the University of Miami Police Department, HRL Safety & Security staff utilize card swipe access so that only residents and properly credentialed staff have access to the non-public areas of the buildings.
+In addition to the University of Miami Police Department, HRL Safety and Security staff utilize card swipe access so that only residents and properly credentialed staff have access to the non-public areas of the buildings.

 Residential Life Night Managers are professional staff members who support RAs and Safety and Security student staff throughout the night, especially in crisis response.
 Together with Safety and Security staff, Night Managers plan semester programs and outreach initiatives designed to educate residents about on-campus safety and security.